-Cris Abrego, Co-Chairman, Endemol Shine Americas and Co-CEO, Endemol Shine North America
+Cris Abrego, Chairman, Endemol Shine Americas and CEO, Endemol Shine North America

-Abrego, alongside colleague Charlie Corwin, leads the North American division of Endemol Shine Group, the newly merged global independent content creator, producer and distributor with a diverse portfolio of companies that are behind some of the most prominent hit television formats and series in the world.
-Additionally, Abrego and Corwin have taken on wider roles as part of new overall deals with the company, adding oversight of Latin American operations to their current North American responsibilities.
+Abrego, who originally joined Endemol Shine North America in October 2014, leads the North American division of Endemol Shine Group, the newly merged global independent content creator, producer and distributor with a diverse portfolio of companies that are behind some of the most prominent hit television formats and series in the world.
+Additionally, Abrego took on a wider role in January 2016, adding oversight of Endemol Shine’s Latin American operations.

 The former co-founder and chief of Endemol-owned 51 Minds Entertainment (“Flavor of Love”), Abrego is one of the leading creators and producers of reality television in the U.S., recognized globally for pioneering a new genre of unscripted programming with the breakout celeb-reality series “The Surreal Life.”

 Abrego oversees all of Endemol Shine North America’s programming, including hits such as CBS’s "Big Brother," FOX’s "MasterChef," CNBC's “Billion Dollar Buyer,” MTV’s “Almost Impossible Game Show,” AT&T Audience Network's "Kingdom” and upcoming series “Hunted" (CBS), "I'm Dying Up Here" (Showtime) and “Page Six TV” (Syndicated).